This guide shows you how to wear white after Labor Day, and look fashion-forward.

 Don’t let the right outfit be a random thing.
-Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
+Learn How to Dress for Success in Midlife.
 Buy my book now.

-Never wear a white downcoat.
+Never wear a white down-coat.
 It looks like you are a sleepwalker carrying your blanket like Linus van Pelt.

 Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved